Best Plant Milk for Protein: Complete Ranking (2026)

 Almond Milk: Only 1g protein per cup.
 It's low-calorie and great for weight loss, but terrible for protein.

 Coconut Milk: 0-1g protein.
 High in fat, low in everything else.
-Good for cooking, not for nutrition.
+Good for baking, not for nutrition.

 Cashew Milk: 1g protein.
 Creamy and delicious, but not a protein source.